Superb Pair of New Guinea Sago Pegs Abelam People Prince Alexander Mountains East Sepik Province Papua New Guinea

 Sago is the main staple food for many people living in Papua New Guinea and West Papua- Irian Jaya.
-The whole family or extended family would have to go out to make sago flour ever 2 weeks or so.
-First the people usually have to travel some distance to where there are still many Sago Trees to cut down and process, they cut a small to medium size tree then split it down the middle to access the pith inside the tree.
+The whole family or extended family would have to go out to make sago flour every 2 weeks or so.
+First, the people usually have to travel some distance to where there are still many Sago Trees belonging to their clan to cut down and process, they cut a small to medium size tree and then split it down the middle to access the pith inside the tree.
 This pith is then washed through a sieve and the Sago Peg holds the top of the sieve like a clothes peg.
 When the sago is washed thru this process it coagulates at the bottom of the sieve where when settles it can be cut into blocks and carried back to the village in homemade backpacks.
 This will feed a family for 2 weeks or so.
 Though the Abelam are famous gardeners of ceremonial Yams they also live on Sago.
 I have accompanied families to make sago a number of times and it is hard work !

-Provenance: The Todd Barlin Collection of Oceanic Art
+Provenance: The Todd Barlin Collection of New Guinea and Oceanic Art